November 9, 2021

 How much insurance do I need for my Florida investment property?

-• Your property’s unique risks.
-Are you on the coast?
+• Your property’s unique risks: Are you on the coast?
 Close to a body of water?
 In a high-rise building?
 If so, your property may be more susceptible to damage from wind, water, and other natural perils.
-Be sure to have coverage in place for these types of perils, and ask your agent to recommend other policies or coverages that may help you be more comprehensively protected.
+Be sure to have coverage for these hazards, and ask your agent to recommend other policies or coverages that may help you be more comprehensively protected.

-Though Florida property insurance is not required by law, it’s an essential part of protecting your investment.
-If you’re thinking about getting Florida landlord insurance, you will most likely need to pass a four-point inspection that allows insurance companies to see the status of your property and determine risk factors before providing coverage.
+Though Florida property insurance is not required by law, it's essential to protecting your investment.
+Suppose you're thinking about getting Florida landlord insurance.
+In that case, you will most likely need to pass a four-point inspection that allows insurance companies to see the status of your property and determine risk factors before providing coverage.

 The inspection examines the following elements of your property: